-Senegal has a population of about 13 million people with the population growth rate around 2.6%.
-About 45% of the population live in urban areas.
-Dakar the capital of Senegal contains about 3 million people.
-Major ethnic groups such as Wolof, Pular, Serer, Jola and Mandinka make up about 90% of the population while European, Lebanese, and other minor groups make up the remaining 10% of the total population.
+Senegal has a population of about 16.3 million people with the population growth rate around 2.6%.
+About 45% of the population lives in urban areas.
+Dakar, the capital of Senegal, contains about 3 million people.
+Major ethnic groups such as Wolof, Pular, Serer, Jola and Mandinka make up about 90% of the population.
+Europeans, Lebanese, and other minor groups make up the remaining 10% of the total population.

 Although the HIV/AIDS adult prevalence rate in Senegal is low compared to other African countries, about 60,000 people are living with HIV/AIDS in Senegal today and about 2500 people die from HIV/AIDS every year.

-Periodic droughts, seasonal flooding, and desertification threaten agriculture in some parts of Senegal while deforestation, overgrazing, soil erosion, overfishing, weak environmental protective laws, etc. threaten the wildlife population in Senegal today.
+Periodic droughts, seasonal flooding, deforestation and desertification, overgrazing, soil erosion, overfishing, weak environmental protective laws, etc. are some of the major problems threatening agriculture (and the environment) in Senegal today.

-Senegal has a very low literacy rate of about 39% with very poor girl child education.
-Although better than Burkina Faso, the female literacy rate in Senegal today (around 29%) is one of the lowest in the world.
+Senegal has a very low literacy rate of about 39% for the entire population.
+The female literacy rate is even worse.
+Senegal has one of the worst female literacy rates in Africa today.
+Senegal's female literacy rate hovers around 29% which is very bad.
 The low female literacy rate also explains the high teenage pregnancy rate in Senegal today.

-lack of good drinking water and water for domestic purposes is a major problem in Senegal today.
-Greater percentage of the total population lack access to good drinking water and water for domestic purposes which also explains the huge number of water-related diseases in this part of the world.
+Lack of good drinking water and water for domestic purposes remains a major problem in Senegal today.
+A greater percentage of Senegal's population lacks access to good drinking water and water for domestic purposes which also explains the huge number of water-related diseases in this part of the world.

-Poor Sanitation is a major problem in Senegal today and the problem is worse especially in the overcrowded parts of big cities and towns.
-Poor Sanitation is a major issue in almost all sub-Saharan African countries.
+Poor Sanitation remains a major problem in Senegal today (especially in the overcrowded parts of big cities and towns).